-See the Settings section below for a description of all the Settings options.
+See the Section 3.
+Settings for a description of all the Settings options.

 Starting the Aziloop app

 Start the app like any other Windows program.
 Unless Autostart is enabled (Preferences > Pref 1 > Start > Auto), when the app loads it is in standby mode (i.e., available but not operating.
 No power is applied to the LCU).